 Also, we will be able to see how our exercise habits and diet are affecting our blood sugar control.
 Still, monitoring our blood sugar at home too often is also not recommendable.
 So, it’s best to consult our doctor.

-Having diabetes increases the risk for heart disease, so it’s good to keep track of the following values:
+Having diabetes increases the risk of heart disease, so it’s good to keep track of the following values:

 What’s more, we should also have our feet checked at every visit.
 When it comes to our vision and kidneys, check them once a year.
 Also, have an annual urine microalbumin test and flu shot.